meysubb/meysubb.github.io/_posts/2017-11-23-TAMU_Week_2_LC.md

 ![_config.yml]({{ site.baseurl }}/images/TAMU_MBB/Week_2/unnamed-chunk-6-1.png)

 Started to pull away after the first 10 minutes of the game.
 Looks like Williams made a difference and helped us dominate the boards.
-Surprisngly the asisst numbers a bit low here in comparision to previous games.
+Surprisingly the assist numbers a bit low here in comparison to previous games.
 A point of concern, we only shot 9 Free Throws.
 With the improved FT shooting it would be nice to see an emphasis to go to the line more!

 ![_config.yml]({{ site.baseurl }}/images/TAMU_MBB/Week_2/unnamed-chunk-7-1.png)